pagonzales/Billionaires_List_Dashboard/README.md

 ![Dashboard](https://github.com/user-attachments/assets/0ab4caae-eab9-467a-834f-7f422e9e43fd)
 ## Project Insights
 Based on the raw data, the top 10 in the Billionaires list are all male.
 The top 1 for male self-made billionaire is Elon Musk, and for top 1 female self-made billionaire is Rafaela Aponte-Diamant.
-Also, we can see that the age distribution of the billionaires follow the bell-curve.
+Also, we can see that the age distribution of the billionaires follow the bell curve.